pjotrp/sambamba/doc/programmers_manual.md

 error messages.
 Quite a large step from ad hoc hand-written textual parsers so common in bioinformatics.
 Have a look at Ragel also when you write parsers for other programming languages.
-For the SAM parser look in BioD/src_ragel/sam_alignment.rl, which is 500 lines of Ragel mixed with D statements that are used to generate the parser.
+For the SAM parser look in BioD/src_ragel/sam_alignment.rl, which is 400 lines of Ragel mixed with D statements that are used to generate the parser and unit tests.

 With sambamba Ragel is also used for parsing command line arguments and the filtering language which includes awesome support for regular expressions(!)